Intel dossier

 Direct Answer

-If the goal is owning the stronger long-duration manufacturing platform, El Paso is the better answer.
-The cap rate is lower because the quality of the tenant mix, the Fort Bliss floor, and the Borderplex manufacturing ecosystem make it the cleaner long-term industrial platform.
+If the goal is owning the stronger long-duration manufacturing platform, El Paso remains the better thesis candidate.
+The lower market-level cap-rate observation is consistent with that watch-list read, but the tenant mix, the Fort Bliss floor, and the Borderplex manufacturing ecosystem still need current asset-class-specific public comps before they can support a precise pricing conclusion.

 The practical split is simple: Laredo for freight and yield, El Paso for manufacturing and diversification.